bnedwek/pelican-blog/content/articles/projects/intro-projects.md

 ## Sun Ultra 60

 A couple generations newer than the IPX, this machine is a beast.
 Dual 450Mhz UltraSPARC processors, 2GB RAM.
-I have a few interesting cards to put in it which will get coverage of their own.
+I have a few interesting cards to put in it which will get coverage on their own.
 On this I've been running Solaris 7, the first fully 64-bit version of the OS.

 ## Quadro 700